Frequently Asked Questions about Child Support

 No. The CSE Unit only handles matters related to establishing and enforcing child support orders.

 If you need to file for divorce or custody, you will either have to do it yourself or hire an attorney.
-Here is some information about filing for divorce in Colorado from the CLS website, and here is some information about how to file for custody in Colorado from the Colorado Judicial branch site.
+Click here for information about filing for divorce in Colorado from the CLS website, and click here for some information about how to file for custody in Colorado from the Colorado Judicial branch site.
 Check the legal clinic listing here to see if there is a clinic in your county where you may be able to get some help.

 Contact your local Child Support Enforcement unit and request help collecting your child support.
 There is a small fee if you are not a TANF recipient.